TynanSylvester/TyD/Readme.md

 #### Abstract attribute

-This adds a boolean indicating the record is abstract, which means your code should not actually instantiate it.
-It's only present to inherit from.
+This indicates that the record is abstract, which means your code should not actually instantiate it.

 This attribute declaration appears alone, without any value after.

 TyD itself doesn't use this information; it's there for your code to help ignore records that are only needed as inheritance parents.

-#### Class attribute

-This adds a string to the record that your code can use to disambiguate which type or class should be used when interpreting this record.

-This attribute declaration is followed by a string which defines the actual name of the class.
-The string can contain the characters (a-zA-Z0-9_-).

-TyD itself doesn't use this information for anything; it's there so you can attach data to help your code know how to handle the record.

 ## Contributing to TyD